-Once the conformity with the EMC requirements has been determined and the Technical File been compiled, the manufacturer will draw up an EU Declaration of Conformity.
+Once the conformity with the EMC requirements has been determined and the Technical File has been compiled, the manufacturer will draw up an EU Declaration of Conformity.
 This declaration confirms which CE directives/regulations and European standards have been complied with.
 Read more about the EU Declaration of Conformity here.

 5. Affix the CE marking

 The process is concluded by affixing the CE marking.
 The marking should be placed either on the product.
 Only when this is not possible, the marking may be affixed to the packaging or the instructions.
-The letters must be vertically equal in dimensions and must not be smaller 5 millimeters.
-If the product is covered by are other CE directives/regulations, the CE marking may be affixed only when it complies with all of them.
+The letters must be vertically equal in dimensions and must not be smaller than 5 millimeters.
+If the product is covered by our other CE directives/regulations, the CE marking may be affixed only when it complies with all of them.

-6. Appoint an authorised representative
+6. Appoint an authorized representative

 7. Ensure continuous compliance

 Product compliance shall be ensured, also after amendments to the regulations or standards and after product modifications.
 This may mean that the conformity assessment has to be re-done, or that documentation is updated.